gbif/hp-dassco/_news/Innovative-project-from-UCPH-researchers-Using-deep-learning-to-automatically-generate-phylogenetic-trees-from-digitised-specimens.md

 layout: en_article
 link: /Innovative-project-from-UCPH-researchers-Using-deep-learning-to-automatically-generate-phylogenetic-trees-from-digitised-specimens
 mainImage: "/assets/images/Roberta.jpg"
+altImageText:
+    da: tom for nu
+    en: Roberta Eleanor Hunt, Postdoc in Computer Science working on the project PHYLORAMA.
 type: News
 teaser: This interdisciplinary research is new in the science world and is already groundbreaking
 ---